grimmlab/easyPheno/docs/source/tutorials/tut_adv_adjustexisting.rst

 If you want to create your own model, see :ref:`HowTo: Integrate your own prediction model`.

-We already integrated several predictions models, e.g. `LinearRegression <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/linearregression.py>`_ and `Mlp <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/mlp.py>`_, which we will use for demonstration purposes in this HowTo.
+We already integrated several prediction models (see :ref:`Prediction Models`), e.g. `LinearRegression <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/linearregression.py>`_ and `Mlp <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/mlp.py>`_, which we will use for demonstration purposes in this HowTo.